Skip to content

 Hotline (855) 940-6125

 The effects of psilocybin are comparable to those of LSD.
 Feelings of euphoria and relaxation may be experienced by individuals.
 The chemical affects brain circuits that use the neurotransmitter serotonin to function.
-Perceptions are transformed, and awareness is altered as a result of this action.
+Perceptions are transformed, and awareness is altered due to this action.

 Following psilocybin use, individuals may experience the following effects:

 After ingesting psilocybin, hallucinations are frequently reported as a side effect.
-According to research, this is caused by an increase in communication between various brain networks.
+According to research, this is caused by increased communication between various brain networks.

 This is thought by some researchers to contribute to psilocybin’s antidepressant effects.
 It might aid individuals in breaking out from depressed tendencies by altering brain connections and creating new ones.